shubhamghimire/Arduino-Real-Time-Interactive-Data-Visualization-/README.md

 ## Step-2: Wire Up the BME280 Sensor and M5StickC
 Connect BME280 sensor and M5 Stick C using breadboard and jumper wires.
 I am joining the sensor and M5 Stick C using I2C interface communication.
 Follow the following method for I2C serial communication:

-•	Connect ‘vio’ pin of sensor to the 3v3(3 volts) of M5 Stick C for the power supply.
+-Connect ‘vio’ pin of sensor to the 3v3(3 volts) of M5 Stick C for the power supply.
-•	Connect ‘GND’ of sensor to the ‘GND’ of M5 Stick C.
+-Connect ‘GND’ of sensor to the ‘GND’ of M5 Stick C.
-•	Connect ‘SDI’ pin of sensor to the ‘G0’ of the M5 Stick C.
+-Connect ‘SDI’ pin of sensor to the ‘G0’ of the M5 Stick C.
-•	Connect ‘SCK’ pin of sensor to the ‘G26’ of the M5 Stick C.
+-Connect ‘SCK’ pin of sensor to the ‘G26’ of the M5 Stick C.
-•	Lastly, connect ‘SDO’ of the sensor to ‘GND’ for the actual reading of values over I2C serial communication.
+-Lastly, connect ‘SDO’ of the sensor to ‘GND’ for the actual reading of values over I2C serial communication.

 ### M5StickC Pinout
 ![Screenshot](Screenshots/M5StickC_Pin_Description.png)